 1st 3 Weeks: Use repetition pattern consisting of 6’s on B.P. only, Day 2.
 2nd 3 Weeks: Use repetition pattern consisting of 5’s on B.P. only, Day 2.
 Final 5 Weeks: Begin to adapt to reps of 3’s and then begin utilizing a combination of 3’s and 2’s the final two weeks of the cycle, on B.P.’s only, Day 2.
 Week 12 in his cycle, contrary to what everyone else has written, was pre competition week, in which he trained very little.
 If you want the specifics on that, read Dennis Weis’ e-book).
 According to Buckley, who chronicled Ted’s efforts leading up to his 1982 win in Hawaii, Arcidi’s competition cycle sometimes stretched to 13-14 weeks.
 Unlike modern trainees, he wasn’t wedded to a hard and fast system.

-Monday (Day 1) Bench Press– 3 x 5 x 405 to 415-420lbs (plus forced reps on the last set) Standing Behind the Neck Press– 1 x 5 x 260, 275, 300 Skullcrusher (to Nose)– 1 x 6 x 340, 350, 350 Standing Barbell Curls– 3 x 6 160 – 195 Lat Machine Pulldowns– 3-4 x 10 x 235-240
+Monday (Day 1) Bench Press– 3 x 5 x 405 to 415-420lbs (plus forced reps on the last set) Standing Behind the Neck Press– 1 x 5 x 260, 275, 300 Skull crusher (to Nose)– 1 x 6 x 340, 350, 350 Standing Barbell Curls– 3 x 6 160 – 195 Lat Machine Pulldowns– 3-4 x 10 x 235-240

 Fun Fact– Terrible Ted gave exactly zero damns about training with paused reps.
-All of his bench reps in training were touch and go, with a moderate speed on the descent and as explosively as possible off his chest.
+All his bench reps in training were touch and go, with a moderate speed on the descent and as explosively as possible off his chest.
 Yes, folks- he loved bounced reps more than most of you love your own genitalia.

 Thursday (Day 2) Bench Press– 3 x 6 560-570lbs.
-Standing Behind the Neck Press– 3 x 6 x 225lbs The rest of the day is the same as Monday
+Standing Behind the Neck Press– 3 x 6 x 225lbs the rest of the day is the same as Monday

 Saturday (Day 3) Squats– 1 x 5 x 550 Deadlifts– 1 x 5 540 to 620 Standing Behind the Neck Press– 1 x 3 x 335 and 365 for 1 set each

 And rest periods?
 He took them in spades.
 “I do take a lot of time resting between heavy benches.
-I take up to 5 to 6 minutes between sets.
+Take up to 5 to 6 minutes between sets.
 I don’t care, I want to get the weight, so that is why I take a lot of time in between my sets on heavy days.
 I need to be recuperated fully for the next set.
 Now, on my light days on the bench and even with assistance work, I go extremely fast because I’m not going for any heavy weights.”